 One of the greatest ways to get a job in the entertainment industry is to get an internship while you are studying.
 When you work an internship, it means that you get college credit and direct experience, but you don’t get paid for it.
 Not only do they give you a lot of experience, they also allow you to start building up an important network of contacts.
-Plus, they are often required for completion of entertainment industry programs.
+Plus,.

 When Should You Do an Internship?